graphcommerce-org/graphcommerce/docs/getting-started/create.md

 ---
 menu: 1.
-Getting started
+Install
 metaTitle: Getting started with GraphCommerce
 ---

 # Getting started with GraphCommerce

-In this guide, you will set up a GraphCommerce app locally allowing you to start building.
+In this guide, you will set up a GraphCommerce app locally, allowing you to start building.

 ### Requirements